YashdalfTheGray/onboard/README.md

 Once PowerShell is configured to play nicely, run `path\to\onboard.ps1`.
 If you are in the directory that `onboard.ps1` lives in, execute `.\onboard.ps1` instead.

+Once run, the script will ask whether to install each app, enabling selective installation.

 Once the computer has been onboarded, PowerShell can be told to block all execution again using the command `Set-ExecutionPolicy Restricted`.

 # [Chocolatey](https://chocolatey.org/)